 Every fall, the American Studies Program offers travel grants to Cornell graduate students in any field who have been invited to present at the annual American Studies Association conference.
 Applications are solicited in early September.

-American Studies Teaching Assistantships & Freshman Writing Seminars
+Teaching Assistantships and First Year Writing Seminars

 American Studies offers a limited number of teaching assistantships each semester.
-These appointments provide tuition, SHIP, and a stipend, for one semester of teaching.
+These appointments provide tuition, SHP, and a stipend, for one semester of teaching.
 Typically we make our assignments after pre-enrollment for the upcoming semester.

 Join the American Studies grad student listserve to receive notifications about events and funding opportunities!
 Email email@example.com to be added.